 Here is the description was given.
 Friction welding is a welding process of solid-state where the combination can be obtained that caused by the hot friction and pressure.
 Usually, the friction typically occurs at two surfaces of the object which relatively rotating to one another for increasing the temperature of the surface.

 Friction Welding usually does not use filler material.
 It also does not require any welding flux.
 Besides, Friction Welding also does not use a shielding gas, and there is not thawing the object.
 The present writing will help the readers to understand about Friction Stir Welding.

 Based on the historical point of view.
 For the first time, In the Soviet Union was the place where the friction welding founded and the first research took place in 1956.
 Caterpillar company from America and then the Rockwell International.
 I Europe and in the Soviet Union, patents were also established.
 The American Welding Society is the largest organization that kept historical records.

 Friction Welding is usually used to weld various shaft and tubular components.
 Friction Welding can be found in the automotive, aircraft, agricultural equipment, oil, and gas.

-The method of friction welding is free of melting, which reduces the growing of grain in engineered materials, for instances, steels heat treated with high strength.
+The method of friction welding is free of melting, which reduces the growth of grain in engineered materials, for instance, steels heat treated with high strength.
 The benefit of friction welding is to clean the surface of the materials being welded; it means that they can be joined with less preparation.

-That’s all about the friction welding.
+That’s all about the friction stir welding.
 Hopefully, after reading this short description of friction welding, you can gain at least the definition of the term.
-If you want to be welder just let yourself to search for anything that relates to the welding to complete your knowledge.
+If you want to be a welder just let yourself search for anything that relates to welding to complete your knowledge.